vaugerbird/Macro-Keypad/README.md

 * All switches are controlled by Arduino Pro Micro or any clone with simalar form factor
 * All of the mechanical key switches are all programed in EAGLE as Cherry MX keys
-* The integrated reset switch may be changed out for a momentary button in later revisions
 * 3D files for case TBD

 For Contributors